ariehendrikse/ipad-lidar2ros/lidar2ros/README.md

 # &nbsp; [![lidar2ros app icon](./app-icon/lidar2ros_appicon_rounded_readme.png)](./app-icon/lidar2ros_appicon.psd) &nbsp; lidar2ros for iPad

-Publish iPad Pro LiDAR data & more in ROS 2.
+Publish iPad Pro LiDAR data, DepthAnythingV2-based 3D bounding boxes, and more in ROS 2.

 Note: this repository only contains the source code & assets.
 To run the app, set up an Xcode project and import this.